 Just a 10 minute walk from Villa Luna, Palombaggia is the closest beach, which has been voted top 10 in Europe.
-Palombaggia comprises of 3 beaches with the largest being our closest beach.
+Palombaggia comprises 3 beaches with the largest being our closest beach.
 Fantastic restaurants, rock pools, beautiful white sand and turquoise waters make Palombaggia the perfect place to relax for a day at the beach.
-You can stand-up paddle board or take a jet ski out, but whatever you do, we know it will be relaxing.
+You can stand-up paddle board or take a jet ski out, but whatever you do, we can promise it will be relaxing.

-Santa Giulia - Just a 10-15 minute drive away, it is well worth a visit.
-Santa Giulia is possibly our favour beach (that and Cala Rossa), in the evening there is a great fine dining restaurant called Santa Marina, or during the day great places to get cocktails.
-The bay of Santa Giulia is so beautiful, but with wonderful rock pools and extremely safe water for young children.
-You can do most water sports at this beach, including: diving, wake boarding, sailing, sea kayaking, pedal boats for children, windsurfing and jet skiing.
+Just a 10-15 minute drive away, Santa Giulia is possibly our favourite beach (that and Cala Rossa).
+In the evening, there is a great fine dining restaurant called Santa Marina, or during the day wonderful places for afternoon cocktails.
+The bay of Santa Giulia is simply beautiful with wonderful rock pools and extremely safe water for young children.
+You can do most water sports including: diving, wake boarding, sailing, sea kayaking, pedal boats for children, windsurfing and jet skiing.

-San Ciprianu - This large crescent-shaped sandy beach is great for children, the beach is shallow and is shaded by lovely pine trees.
+This large crescent-shaped sandy beach is great for children, the beach is shallow and is shaded by lovely pine trees.
 With spectacular views of Aiguilles de Bavella mountain range.
 The parking is free and close to the beach.
 There is a selection of top class restaurants that also rent out sun loungers for the day.
 There are excellent water sport facilities including floating pontoons for children to jump off.

 Petit Sperone Beach